 Horses must be vaccinated against equine influenza in order to compete at FEI events.
 Every horse’s passport is checked at events to ensure that the horse has been vaccinated according to the FEI Veterinary Regulations, therefore all equine influenza vaccines that have been given to the horse must be recorded in the horse’s passport.
 The FEI supports the OIE recommendation that equine influenza vaccines should contain both Clade 1 and Clade 2 viruses of the Florida sublineage.

 Although vaccination against tetanus is not mandatory, it is highly recommended.
 Horses may require other vaccines to protect them against equine infectious diseases that may be prevalent in their environment e.g. Equine Herpes Virus and West Nile Virus.
-Some horses can also be given the GnRH vaccine.
 These vaccines should also be recorded in the horse’s passport.

 Why vaccinate against equine influenza?

 Equine influenza outbreaks occur worldwide and most often affect horses that are unvaccinated or have been vaccinated but not within the required time intervals set by regulatory bodies or vaccine manufacturers.
 Equine influenza can cause significant losses to the equine industry and infections can be fatal.